-Unlike some towns, Davenport isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Davenport are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Davenport is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Davenport is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Davenport who work in sales jobs (17.39%), food service (10.87%), and office and administrative support (10.14%).

 Also of interest is that Davenport has more people living here who work in computers and math than 95% of the places in the US.

-Davenport is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Davenport doesn't have a public transportation system that people use for their commute.

 The per capita income in Davenport in 2022 was $22,284, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
 This equates to an annual income of $89,136 for a family of four.
 However, Davenport contains both very wealthy and poor people as well.